hermawan22/mySpeech/Readme.md

 ```

 ## License
-This plugin is available under the MIT license.
+This plugin is available under the [MIT License](https://opensource.org/licenses/MIT).